Intangible ROI: Building the Foundation for Long-Term Success

 How to Integrate Both

-- Track Metrics Regularly: Monitor both performance data and qualitative insights, such as customer sentiment.
+- Monitor both quantitative performance data and qualitative customer sentiment analysis

-- Invest in Branding: Allocate resources to storytelling, design, and community engagement that foster intangible returns.
+- Dedicate resources to storytelling, design, and community involvement

 Conclusion